InternetHealthReport/internet-yellow-pages/documentation/README.md

 ## IYP Data Sources

 The list of all datasets imported in IYP is available [here](data-sources.md).
-The datasets licences are available the [ACKNOWLEDGMENTS file](../ACKNOWLEDGMENTS.md).
+The datasets licence are available the [IYP acknowledgments](../ACKNOWLEDGMENTS.md).

 ## IYP Gallery